arpit2412/g8-serp2021/README.md

 ## SERP Project 8 - Evaluating Cross Domain Vulnerability Detection Methods

 This project explores evaluating various deep learning based cross-project vulnerability detection methods.
 Methods from different research papers will be replicated to provide a baseline for our evaluation framework.
-Papers, code, and feature extraction tools will be provided below.
+Our framework will be reproducible and can be adopted into future reseach for determining the optimum vulnerability detection method.
+Papers, code, and feature extraction tools will be provided within this repository.

 Tools will be used in the Project